• Skip to primary navigation

 For the cake:

-• Preheat the oven to 350 degrees and grease or spray a 13 x 9 inch glass pan.
+• Preheat the oven to 350 degrees F and grease or spray a 13 x 9 inch glass baking dish.

-• With an electric mixer, mix the softened cream cheese until smooth.
+• With an electric mixer, mix the cream cheese on medium to medium-high until smooth.

 • Add in the white cake mix, egg and crushed pineapple.
 Mix well.